KipodAfterFree/KAF-2019-QueueR/README.md

 I found that pcap file on the USB drive of a communist developer I know.
 Can you find out what he's trying to say?

-## Challenge exploit

-A

 ## Challenge solution

-A
+Based on the pcap file, we can understand the protocol is like this: the server sends a PNG file that is a QR code.
+The QR code represents an ISBN number, that leads to a corresponding book, which the client responds to the server.
+We can create a script that does that and gets the flag eventually.
+[This](writeup.py) is a script that does that.

 ## Building and installing

-[Clone](https://github.com/omerk2511/KAF-2019-QueueR/archive/master.zip) the repository, then type the following command to build the container:
+[Clone](https://github.com/KipodAfterFree/KAF-2019-QueueR/archive/master.zip) the repository, then type the following command to build the container:
 ```bash
 docker build . -t queuer
 ```